Understanding Education in Houston

 Educational Attainment

-Just over one out of three adults in the Houston region has a bachelor’s degree or higher — a five-percentage-point increase since 2010.
+Just over one out of three adults in the Houston region has a bachelor’s degree or higher — an eight-percentage-point increase since 2010.

 The benefits of obtaining an education beyond the 12 mandatory years extend not only to earnings, health, and quality of life, but also to the collective well-being and economy of our region, and—potentially—future generations.